• Europe East

 separate theorbo-like "swan neck".

-They are sometimes called : "Nordic Lute",but note that
+They are sometimes called : "Nordic Lute", but note

 for much more information.